 THE PROBLEMS OF PLURALITY VOTING

-Our political system today is tearing us apart and preventing us from working together to find solutions to major challenges.
+Our political system leaves many of us feeling unrepresented and prevents us from working together to find solutions to major challenges.
 A key source of this disfunction is our “plurality” voting system, which shuts out independent voices, lets politicians to win with less than a majority of support, and forces voters to choose between the “lesser of two evils.”
 Ranked Choice Voting isn’t going to fix all the problems with our political system today, but is is a simple, commonsense change that we can take to make things better.

 Benefits of Ranked Choice Voting